Tennessee botched execution of Tony Carruthers and granted reprieve

 Details reported by only one source:

-- The U.S. Department of Justice in April sought to expand the death penalty in federal cases and add firing squad, electrocution, and gas as execution methods.
+- The Department of Justice in April sought to expand federal death penalty use and add firing squad, electrocution, and gas as execution methods.

 Contradictions